bensassonlab/labprotocols/SaccharomycesEnrichmentSOP.md

 ### Sniegowski’s selection plates
 All nitrogen sources and amino acids are provided, but the sole carbon source here is methyl-alpha-D-glucopyranoside. _Saccharomyces_ yeasts can usually metabolise methyl-alpha-D-glucopyranoside, so are usually able to grow slowly on these plates, whereas many other microbes cannot.
 Note however that not all _S. cerevisiae_ yeasts can grow on these plates and in fact the laboratory yeast strain we usually use, an S288C derived strain (BY4743), actually does not grow on these plates.

-10x Sniegowski’s selection plate medium (500ml)\
+**10x Sniegowski’s selection plate medium stock** (500ml)\
 100g Methyl-alpha-D-glucopyranoside\
 33.5g Yeast Nitrogen Base with amino acids and ammonium sulphate\
 20ml 1M Hydrochloric acid

+Filter sterlise.
+Do not autoclave.
+Store the stock in the fridge, until ready mix with 2% agar for pouring plates.

-to pour Sniegowski’s selection plates: microwave 400ml 2% agar, add 44ml 10x Sniegowski selection plate medium, mix well and pour.
+To pour Sniegowski’s selection plates: microwave 400ml 2% agar (autoclaved), add 44ml 10x Sniegowski selection plate medium, mix well and pour.

 ## Equipments/materials: